AllonKleinLab/PBA/README.md

 Alternatively, it is possible to run each step separately, as follows:

+_(Note: Some of the following functions differ from the pseudocode of (ref 1) in that they take as input an edge list as opposed to an expression matrix.
+This configuration improves computational efficiency and allows generation of edge lists from outside software.)_

 1. **Compute a knn graph from an expression matrix**.
 Use `compute_knn_graph.py`.
 This script, together with graph visualizaion tools, is also available in our companion software [_SPRING_ (ref 2)](https://github.com/AllonKleinLab/SPRING/tree/master)